nealfennimore/stigui/README.md

 ## Contributing

-STIGUI is open-source, and contributions are warmly welcomed!
+STIGUI is open-source, and contributions are welcome!

 ## License